Kokonoi/random-mini-projcts/todolist/README.md

 <li>Store tasks in local storage, so they persist even after the user closes the browser window</li>
 </ul>
 <h3>Getting Started</h3>
 To use the to-do list project, download or clone the repository (you need to have <a href="https://nodejs.org/">node.js</a> installed).
-Simply run <code>npm i express body-parser ejs</code> in your terminal and then go to <a href="http://localhost:3000">localhost</a>
+Simply run <code>npm i express body-parser ejs</code> in your terminal, node the project and then go to <a href="http://localhost:3000">localhost</a>

 <h3>Contributing</h3>
 If you would like to contribute to the project, please fork the repository and submit a pull request.
 Contributions are always welcome, and any feedback or suggestions are greatly appreciated.